 needed much more to satisfy my needs.
 Trying to contact foreign historical agencies,

-churches, and records was just to difficult by the internet.
+churches and records were just too complicated by the internet.

 was very willing and able to help in any way.
 She spent extensive time and effort

-searching under very difficult circumstances.
-She was able to get into the Montenegro
+searching under challenging circumstances.
+She was able to get into Montenegro

-She took several photos, and send me loads of documents.
+She took several photos and sent me loads of documents.

-She has enhanced my family tree and traced relatives back some 2 hundred years.
+She has enhanced my family tree and traced relatives back two hundred years.

-I was very pleased and happy to learn all the things she found.
+I was pleased to learn all the things she found.
 As a result, my wife and

 plan our trips to family land and sites.
 She helped as an interpreter when I met my

-relatives from Belgrade, and set up meetings for me with historians who had a family
+relatives from Belgrade and set up meetings for me with historians who had family